AugustoCiuffoletti/leafletExercise2025/README.md

-# Step 7: encode as a GeoJSON string
+# Step 8: create a storage for your data

 To see the console, "Open preview in new tab" and inspect (Ctrl+I)